jknight/DotNet.Config/README.md

     //directly onto your member variables:
     private int size; //casts non-string values
     private DateTime dateTime;
+    //Substitutes $PATH with the value of the directory this component is in. private string templateFile;
     private string name;
     //also supports private variables prefixed with an underscore: private string _quote;